-Katie Sfetkidis is a multidisciplinary artist based in Naarm (Melbourne) with a 20 year career spanning live performance and visual art.
+Katie Sfetkidis is a multidisciplinary artist based in Naarm (Melbourne) with a career spanning live performance and visual art.
 Working as an artist, lighting and video designer, dramaturg, teacher and mentor, much of her practice has been dedicated to championing feminist and queer histories. .She was Co-Artistic Director of queer theatre company Little Ones Theatre (2012-2018)

 Since 2018, her solo work has centered on large-scale, participatory projects interrogating civic participation and public memory.
 The Mayor Project (2018) marked a key turning point.
 In 2020, Katie was appointed the Feminist Emissary at the Queen Victoria Women's Centre, where she was commissioned to create PRESENT/MEMORY: Women’s COVID-19 Time Capsule (2020–2022) a socially engaged project involving over 20 women across Australia.